Spectral geometry on manifolds with fibred boundary metrics I: Low energy resolvent: Review of the pseudo-differential b-calculus

-Parametrices to $b$-elliptic $b$-differential operators are polyhomogeneous conormal distributions on the $b$-double space that we now define.
-Consider the double space $\overline{M} \times \overline{M}$ and blow up the codimension two corner $\partial M \times \partial M$.
-This defines the $b$-double space
+Parametrices to b-elliptic b-differential operators are polyhomogeneous conormal distributions on the b-double space that we now define.
+Consider the double space $\Mbar \times \Mbar$ and blow up the codimension two corner $\partial M \times \partial M$.
+This defines the b-double space

 We may illustrate this blowup as in Figure \ref{figure 1}, where $\theta,\theta'$ are omitted.
 As usual, this blowup can be described in projective local coordinates.
-If $(x,\theta),(x',\theta')$ are local coordinates on the two copies of $\overline{M}$ near the boundary then local coordinates near the upper corner of the resulting front face bf are given by
+If $(x,\theta),(x',\theta')$ are local coordinates on the two copies of $\Mbar$ near the boundary then local coordinates near the upper corner of the resulting front face bf are given by

 where $s$ defines lb and $x'$ defines bf locally.
 Interchanging the roles of $x$ and $x'$, we get projective local coordinates near the lower corner of bf.
-Pullback by the blowdown map $\beta_b$ is simply a change of coordinates from standard to projective coordinates.
+Pullback by the blowdown map $\beta_\bb$ is simply a change of coordinates from standard to projective coordinates.
 We will always fix a boundary defining function $x$ for $\dM$ and choose $x'=x$ as functions on $\Mbar$.
 Then $s$ is defined on a full neighborhood of $\bbf\setminus\rf$, and if in addition $\theta'=\theta$ as (local) functions on $\Mbar$ then the b-diagonal,

 is locally $s=1,\theta=\theta'$.
-It is a p-submanifold of $M^2_b$.
+It is a p-submanifold of $M^2_{\bb}$.

 We defined b-densities in \eqref{eqn:def omega b}.
-The b-density bundle $\Omega_b(\overline{M}^2)$ on the double space $\overline{M}^2$ has local basis
+The b-density bundle $\W _{\bb}(\Mbar^2)$ on the double space $\Mbar^2$ has local basis

-The b-density bundle on $M^2_b$ is, in coordinates \eqref{sx}, spanned by
+The b-density bundle on $M^2_{\bb}$ is, in coordinates \eqref{sx}, spanned by